Cisco Catalyst Center: Python & REST API Essentials

 You can find the code in my Cisco Catalyst Center examples repository.

-First of all, we’re importing modules that we want to use later on.
+First, we’re importing modules we want to use later on.
 We will need a json and requests.

 Next, we’re defining variables with credentials that will be used to get token from the Cisco Catalyst Center.
 Next, we’re sending a POST API call, and if we extract the response we will find a token, which needs to be present in the header under the X-Auth-Token key in the following API calls.